Current Fellows

 Maggie Haj, M.D.

 Magda "Maggie" Haj is a first year PHM fellow at MUSC.
 She earned her MD from the American University of Beirut – in Beirut, Lebanon and then completed residency training in Pediatrics at MUSC.
-Her current interests include quality improvement work centered around racial disparities in hospital-acquired conditions among pediatric inpatients, as well as inpatient use of albuterol in asthma management.
+Her current interests include quality improvement work centered around disparities in hospital-acquired conditions among pediatric inpatients, as well as inpatient use of albuterol in asthma management.
 Maggie is also greatly interested in medical education for both students and residents.
 She is currently pursuing an MSCR at MUSC.
 Her future career goals include working as a pediatric hospitalist at an academic institution, with a focus on medical student curriculum development and continued quality improvement work.